Bipolar II disorder

-Bipolar II disorder (BP-II) is a mood disorder on the bipolar spectrum, characterized by at least one episode of hypomania and at least one episode of major depression.
-Diagnosis for BP-II requires that the individual must never have experienced a full manic episode.
-Otherwise, one manic episode meets the criteria for bipolar I disorder (BP-I).
+Bipolar II disorder (BD-II) is a mood disorder on the bipolar spectrum, characterized by at least one episode of hypomania and at least one episode of major depression.
+Diagnosis for BD-II requires that the individual must never have experienced a full manic episode.
+Otherwise, one manic episode meets the criteria for bipolar I disorder (BD-I).

 Bipolar II Disorder is a mood disorder characterized by alternating periods of depression and hypomania, a less severe form of mania.
-Individuals with Bipolar II experience episodes of major depression, marked by symptoms like persistent sadness, fatigue, and loss of interest in activities, as well as episodes of hypomania, which involve elevated mood, increased energy, and impulsivity, but without the full-blown manic episodes seen in Bipolar I Disorder.
+Individuals with Bipolar II experience episodes of major depression, marked by symptoms like persistent sadness, fatigue, and loss of interest in activities, as well as episodes of hypomania, which involve elevated mood, increased energy, and impulsivity, but without distinguished manic episodes which are seen in Bipolar I Disorder.

-The disorder is often underdiagnosed because the hypomanic episodes may not be as disruptive as full mania.
-Bipolar II tends to be chronic and can significantly impact a person's social, professional, and emotional life.
+The disorder is often underdiagnosed due to its hypomanic episodes not being as disruptive as the full mania seen in Bipolar I. Bipolar II tends to be chronic and can significantly impact a person's social, professional, and emotional life.
 Though the causes are not fully understood, a combination of genetic, environmental, and neurobiological factors is believed to play a role.

-Bipolar II is typically managed through a combination of medication (such as mood stabilizers and antidepressants) and psychotherapy.
+Bipolar II is typically managed through a combination of medication, such as mood stabilizers, atypical antipsychotics, as well as psychotherapy.
+Antidepressant use in bipolar disorder is controversial, with some studies finding benefit, while others find risks of switching to hypomania or worsening of rapid cycling.

 Early diagnosis and treatment can help mitigate the intensity and frequency of mood episodes.
 Hypomania is a sustained state of elevated or irritable mood that is less severe than mania yet may still significantly affect the quality of life and result in permanent consequences including reckless spending, damaged relationships and poor judgment.
 Unlike mania, hypomania cannot include psychosis.
-The hypomanic episodes associated with BP-II must last for at least four days.
+The hypomanic episodes associated with BD-II must last for at least four days.